SuiteDash vs Jira: Honest Comparison for 2026

 SuiteDash

-SuiteDash offers workflow automation across its modules -- triggers on form submissions, invoice payments, project status changes, and deal stage transitions.
+SuiteDash offers workflow automation across its modules.
+All plans include basic project automations.
+Thrive adds advanced automations and email autoresponders.
+Pinnacle unlocks FLOWs: trigger/action chains that fire on form submissions, invoice payments, project status changes, and deal stage transitions.
 Actions include sending emails, creating tasks, updating records, and moving pipeline stages.
 AI-powered text and image generation is available on Thrive and above.
+The key distinction: basic automations live on lower plans, but the full FLOW builder with conditional chains requires the $99/month Pinnacle plan.

 Jira

 Automation is one of Jira's strongest features.
-The Free plan includes 100 rules per month, Standard offers 1,700, and Premium provides 1,000 per user.
+The Free plan includes 100 rule executions per month.
+Standard offers 1,700 executions per month.
+Premium provides 1,000 executions per paid user per month, pooled across all Jira products (so a 50-person team gets 50,000 monthly executions).
+Enterprise offers unlimited executions.
 Rules trigger on issue creation, status changes, scheduled times, and dozens of other events.
 Rovo AI (Standard and above) adds intelligent agents that can automate multi-step workflows and suggest rules based on team patterns.

 "The automation engine is incredibly powerful.
 We've automated most of our sprint ceremonies and status reporting." -- G2 verified reviewer